 1. They’re versatile

-You can put almost anything in a pop-up.
+You can put almost anything in a popup.
 Advertise a sale, coupon code, or new event.
 Use popups to build your email list or gain social media followers.
-Putting any information, within reason, directly in front of site visitors makes it more likely they’ll be engaged.
+Putting any information, within reason, directly in front of the site visitors makes it more likely they’ll be engaged.

 2. They have proven results